bluescarni/heyoka/doc/tut_events.rst

     \end{cases}

-In other words, we are looking to determine the time of maximum amplitude (:math:`v = 0`) and two nearby times in which the absolute value of the angular velocity is small but not zero.
+In other words, we are looking to determine the time of maximum amplitude (:math:`v = 0`) and the time at which the absolute value of the angular velocity is small but not zero.
 Because of the closeness of these events, we can expect both events to be detected during the same timestep, with the second event triggering twice.